xyzhengg/Wordle-Project/README.md

     - two parameters: last box is not empty, and word inputted is NOT empty
 7. DONE If lose or win, allow player to play again.
 If yes, generate new word
 8. DONE Create reset button? (can maybe just refresh the page/reload window)
-9. Maybe can introduce point system
+9. DONE Maybe can introduce point system
-10. Make pop ups for winning and losing with play again button
+10. DONE Make modular for winning and losing with play again button
-11. Make pop up for instructions
+11. DONE Make modular for instructions
+12. DONE Add special word xinyu for extra points
+    - only allowed once per game
+13. Reposition winner, loser, etc in modular
+14. Reposition xin yu in modular and style associated functions
+15. Update instructions modular with pictures and instructions on points system
+16. Change alert word not real to a modular
+17. Add modular for when guessing the same word already guessed - maybe this can be part of the settings?
+13. Timer?
+In settings to make harder - get extra points!!!
+14. Flip tiles animation
+15. Sound?
+16. Keyboard function?
+17.